vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-bhAShyAnuvAdaH/03/254_pitrye_svaditam.md

 title = "254 पित्र्ये स्वदितम्"

 +++
-The term ‘*varṇa*’ should be taken as standing for *kind*.
-Having ‘*mixed up*’— brought together—the food along with all the various kinds of seasonings—‘*having wetted it with water*’—‘*he should throw it before the Brāhmaṇas who have eaten*’—*i.e*., become fully satisfied;
-after they have pronounced the words, ‘We are fully satisfied;’ ‘*scattering it*’—*i.e*., it should not be thrown at one place, but broken up and scattered;—‘*on the ground*’—not in any vessel; on the ground also, not on the bare ground, but on *Kuśa-grass*, as it is going to be laid down in the next verse. Śaṅkha says that the scattering should be done ‘either once or thrice.’—(244)
+Other persons also, happening to be present on the occasion, should offer words of encouragement; and the terms to be used are here mentioned.

+Another commentator explains as follows:—The permission to take food should be sought by means of these terms; hence these words have got to be uttered by the performer of the *Śrāddha*.
+But he should say, ‘*Svadadhvam*,’ ‘please eat well,’ and not ‘*Svaditam*,’ ‘well eaten;’ or, the reading may be ‘*Svadatu*’ (‘do eat please’).

+This explanation is based upon another *Smṛti* and upon custom; and, according to this, when the Brāhmaṇas have begun to eat, they should be enlivened by the performer of the *Śrāddha* with these words.

+‘*At the goṣṭha*’—*i.e*., when several cows are sitting at the same place;—the word to be pronounced is ‘*Suśṛtam*,’ ‘well-cooked.’

+The word ‘*Astu*,’ ‘may it be,’ is understood everywhere.

+At the rite in honour of the gods, the term used should be ‘*rucitam*’ or ‘*rocitam*—(254)